foreverphoenix/the-phoenix-flavour/content/docs/01-setup/step-01.md

 - Latest drivers for your GPU ([NVIDIA](https://www.nvidia.de/Download/index.aspx) or [AMD](https://www.amd.com/en/support)).
 - A free (or Premium) account on [Nexus Mods](https://www.nexusmods.com/).

-> With a **Nexus Premium** subscription you will be able to complete the guide in significantly less time since you will benefit from the uncapped download speeds (which obviously depend on your internet connection as well).
-A one month subscription costs £2.99, giving you more than enough time to complete the guide.
+> With a **Nexus Premium** subscription you will be able to complete the guide in significantly less time since you will benefit from the uncapped download speeds.
+Of course the actual download speeds will depend on your internet connection as well.
+A one-month subscription costs £2.99, giving you more than enough time to complete the guide.

 ## 1.2 Show File Extensions